C4Q/AC-Android/cohort_5.4/unit_02/02_02_layouts_and_resources_for_the_ui.md

 1. [Codelab: Your First Interactive UI](https://codelabs.developers.google.com/codelabs/android-training-layout-editor-part-a)
 1. [Codelab: The Layout Editor](https://codelabs.developers.google.com/codelabs/android-training-layout-editor-part-b)

-Although today's exercises will not be submitted through Canvas, we ask that you create remote repositories for your local Android Projects for each of the above codelabs, to get comfortable with completing and submitting codelab code as remote repositories to the Instructional Team.
+Although today's exercises will not be submitted through Canvas, we ask that you create remote repositories for your local Android Projects for each of the above codelabs, to get comfortable with completing and submitting codelab code as remote repository links to the Instructional Team.
 Actual codelab code submission will begin with tomorrow's lesson.